rxm-gupta/devops-git-workflow/README.md

 ```

 You should see:
-Hello, this is RAM's Node.js app running in Docker Ì∫Ä
+Hello, this is RAM's Node.js app running in Docker ÔøΩÔøΩÔøΩ

-# Ì≥Å Create and switch to a new feature branch
+### Create and switch to a new feature branch
 git checkout -b feature/docker-node-app

-# Make a Small Change (Optional)
+### Make a Small Change
 If you want, edit index.js slightly to simulate a real feature update:

-# ‚úÖ Stage, commit, and push changes to GitHub
+### ‚úÖ Stage, commit, and push changes to GitHub
 git add index.js
 git commit -m "Update: improved homepage message"
 git push origin feature/docker-node-app

-# Ì¥Ä Create a Pull Request (PR) on GitHub:
+### Create a Pull Request (PR) on GitHub:
-# ‚Üí Go to GitHub repo
+ ‚Üí Go to GitHub repo
-# ‚Üí Open a PR from feature/docker-node-app to main
+ ‚Üí Open a PR from feature/docker-node-app to main
-# ‚Üí Review and merge it
+ ‚Üí Review and merge it

-# Ìø∑Ô∏è Tag the release after merge
+### Tag the release after merge
 git checkout main
 git pull origin main
 git tag v1.0